jaibhasin/dsh-browser-agent/evals/memory-benchmark/README.md

 Retained just means memory still in use while those tabs stay open.
 It doesn't, by itself, mean there's a leak.
 These numbers include the test Chrome profile's processes and DSH, so the websites themselves contribute too.
+They don't tell you how much memory a single tab or the extension alone uses.
 The measurement is RSS, an approximate measure of process memory that can count shared memory more than once.

 If you share a result, include your machine, tab count, pages, and prompt.